infraguys/genesis_oidc_ui/docs/authorization-flow.md

    - `null` when the parameter is missing or empty.

-The root `App` component calls `getAuthUuidFromUrl()` once during initialization and keeps the result in its local state.
-This value is then used for loading the authorization request scopes and for confirming the request when the user clicks **Provide data**.
+The root `App` component calls `getAuthUuidFromUrl()` once during initialization and passes the result to `useAuthorizationRequest(authUuid)`.
+This hook is responsible for loading the authorization request scopes and exposing a confirmation action that the UI triggers when the user clicks **Provide data**.

 ## Loading requested permissions (scopes)